 For training and recognition purpose, different samples of hand gesture were collected with a clear background.
 In total, 40 samples containing four (4) different images for each gesture were collected from the deaf school in Osogbo, Osun state.
-The samples were captured using a 14.1 Megapixels digital camera and after data capture, the samples were pre-processed and data were rescaled and normalised to reduce redundancy.
+The samples were captured using a 14.1 Megapixels digital camera and after data capture, the samples were pre-processed using wavelet transform analysis in MATLAB.
+The data were rescaled and normalised to reduce redundancy with wavelet denoiser through wavelet soft thresholding.
 The pre-processing operation reduces noise and redundant data for the purpose of acquiring an optimum quality image that enhanced the recognition performance.
+In reducing the noise, the multiscale decomposition of the image was done using wavelet transform and the noise variance $\sigma^2$ was estimated.
+For each level, scale parameter $\beta$ were computed with Equation 1.
+The standard deviation and the threshold were computed using Equation 2.
+Soft thresholding was applied to the noisy coefficients and the multiscale decomposition was inverted to reconstruct the denoised image.
 The contrast and brightness of images were changed to enhance the appearance of the image.
 The colour of the images was modelled and processed in a digital domain.
-The images were then compressed using JPEG tool to reduce the storage required to save the image.
+The images were then compressed using coefficient thresholding method to reduce the storage required to save the image.
 The collected samples were saved in Tagged Image File Format (TIFF) with an image size of 340 ×512.
-The captured images were converted from RGB (Red, Green and Blue) colour components to a grayscale image in order to extract the discriminatory information about the image and then thresholding using Otsu's method in MATLAB.
+The captured images were converted from RGB (Red, Green and Blue) colour components to a grayscale image in order to extract the discriminatory information about the image and then thresholding using Otsu's method in MATLAB using image processing toolbox.
 Figure 2 depicts the sample data of hand gestures collected for the recognition process.